benjaminy/ManyHands/Documentation/2018/diary.md

 bwc.
 When you are trying to verify the signed prekey, be doubly sure to verify using the identity dsa key, even though this link isn't directly refferenced in the documentation.

+bwc. when trying to combine multile typed arrays a and b... use newTypedArray.set(a), new TypedArray.set(b, a.length);

 ------
 2018-6-5